Have you left it too late?

 My wife and I are at a crossroads.

+We never thought owning a home was worth it until now, and I reckon we’ve missed the boat.
 For years my wife and I deliberated over buying a home.
-We travelled for work in our 20’s so renting was easier while we were on the go… by the time we settled down to have kids one income made it almost impossible to save for a deposit.
+We travelled for work in our 20s so renting was easier while we were on the go.
+By the time we settled down to have kids, one income made it almost impossible to save for a deposit.
+Fast forward 15 years and we’re 46 with 2 teenage kids and still renting.

 We have around $260k in super between us plus $80k in savings.
-We’re sick of seeing that $3k rent money disappear from our banks each month and we are scared of renting as we age further so is it worth having a $700k mortgage at our age?
+We’re sick of seeing that $3k rent money disappear from our banks each month and we are scared of renting as we age further, so is it worth having a $700k mortgage at our age?
 And if not, what is the best way for us to secure our future?

 Recommended episodes for Luke